A DISTINCT VIEWPOINT

 Father (I)-Joseph le Caron (1586-1632) wishing to work among the Natives turned over the function of superior to Father d'Olbeau and went to work with the Montagnis at Tadoussac.

-(I)-Samuel de Champlain (1567-1635) of the Compagnie des Marchands de Rouen et de Saint Malo returned to New France for a brief visit before returning to France.
+(I)-Samuel de Champlain (1567-1635) of the Compagnie des Marchands de Rouen et of Saint Malo returned to New France for a brief visit before returning to France.

 (I)-Joseph (Stephen) Marie Etienne Jonquest de Normandie married Kebec (II)-Anne Herbert Métis (1603/06-1619) died in childbirth daughter of (I)-Louis Hebert (1576-1627) see 1602